The "Home Alone" star will appear with his Velvet Underground parody band.

 Starting the day after Thanksgiving, the season is stuffed with homegrown talent and shows for every taste — from plays to concerts to offbeat entertainment offerings you’ll remember well into 2015.

 The Kissers' new album is a departure for the longtime Irish rock band, whose leader Ken Fitzsimmons said it "feels really good and really important to do it."

-A catchy Austin rock band, an eccentric comedian, and a confessional singer-songwriter are on our radar this week.
+A local tribute supergroup, a catchy rock band, and an alt-country hero are all on tap this week.

-Top show announcements this week include a punk-country blues guitarist, an Emmy-winning comedian and a pop singer-songwriter.
+Top show announcements this week include an alt-country group, a folk-pop sister act and a comedian and podcast host.

-Top show announcements this week include a pop singer-keyboardist, a singer-songwriter and a pop trio.
+Top show announcements this week include a hip-hop artist, a jam-pop trio and a folksy singer-songwriter.